 Visitors will find a diverse metropolis that’s home to over 200 ethnic groups speaking 140 languages.
 With all those outside influences, it’s no wonder the city is known as the world’s most multicultural city.

 This mix of people is matched by a vibrant assortment of interesting museums, famous theatres, and festivals.
 Be sure to check out the Art Gallery of Ontario, Gardiner Museum or the Museum of Contemporary Art.
 The kids (and big kids) will also enjoy learning about deep space at the Canadian Air and Space Museum.

 The English-speaking theatre scene is only behind the West End in London and Broadway in New York in terms of size.
 Notable theatres include Ed Mirvish Theatre, Winter Garden Theatre, Massey Hall, and Ray Thompson Hall.

 Whatever your budget, you’ll witness award-winning productions, with renowned shows like Wicked, Annie, School of Rock, and Grease all having been on-stage recently – but book early to secure your seat.

-Amongst all the historic buildings you’ll find a range of diverse neighborhoods.
-Whether you’re after good coffee, tasty food or vintage fashion, you’ll quickly feel at home as you unearth five-star restaurants, cosy cafes and off-the-beaten-track boutique stores.
+Amongst all the historic buildings you’ll find a range of diverse neighbourhoods.
+Whether you’re after a good coffee, tasty food or vintage fashion, you’ll quickly feel at home as you unearth five-star restaurants, cosy cafes and off-the-beaten-track boutique stores.